Please also see my All-Time World Cup Team Index.

 CM: Andres Iniesta (Castile and La Mancha)

-Iniesta scored the WC winning goal in 2010 that gave Spain its first ever WC title.
-At Euro 2012, Iniesta led Spain to their second consecutive continental crown, again being chosen as the Man of the Match of the final against Italy, and was named the Player of the Tournament.
+Andreas Iniesta scored the World Cup winning goal in 2010 that gave Spain its first ever World Cup title.
+At Euro 2012, Iniesta led Spain to their second consecutive continental crown, again being chosen as the Man of the Match for the final against Italy, and was named the Player of the Tournament.
+He won over 130 caps for Spain.
 He also won Champion' league trophies with Barcelona.

 Luis del Sol started his career with Real Betis.
 He joined Real Madrid in 1960, winning an Intercontinental Cup in his first season with Real Madrid.
 In 1962, he was lured to play in Italy.
 He later played with Juventus and then, Roma.
 He was a part of Spain's Euro 1964 winning team.
 He also played in both 1962 and 1966 World Cup Finals.